pboling/rspec-pending_for/CONTRIBUTING.md

 .
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct][🤝conduct].

 To submit a patch, please fork the project and create a patch with tests.
-Once you're happy with it send a pull request and post a message to the [google group][⛳mail-list] or on the [gitter chat][🏘chat].
+Once you're happy with it send a pull request.

 We [![Keep A Changelog][📗keep-changelog-img]][📗keep-changelog] so if you make changes, remember to update it.